-As of aspects they disliked, the participants mentioned that they found the module loses its interest when taking into account the difficulties faced by the CSDP for affirming itself a strong policy on the European stage.
-They felt also that the module was too intense for such a short period of time whereas the lectures are too long, despite the time transferred to syndicate work compared to previous editions.
+As of aspects they disliked, the participants mentioned that they felt the number of lectures and the density of information in a lecture were too high.
+Some thought also that the lecturing team lacked representatives from the EU institutions themselves.
 The presence of "competence observers", even though limited to syndicate meetings, has also been disregarded by some of them.
-Only few comments provided mentioned the idea that the module was too high-level for cadets, at this stage.
+Only very few comments provided mentioned the idea that the module was too high-level for cadets, at this stage, most certainly because of the efforts made by the organisers to dedicate more time to the experience from the actual operations.

-As of the aspects they liked, it is interesting to note that comments generally stress the organisational aspects, such as the diversity and expertise of the lecturers, and the hosting of their Austrian comrades.
-However, meeting and networking with cadets from many different Member States and the United-State, communicating in English and cooperating for common tasks within the small syndicate groups were reflected in most of these comments.
-One participant summarized all these dimensions, stating that "the networks (I) created with officer cadets from the other participating countries are the most important (gain) from this module".
+As of the aspects they liked, it is interesting to note that comments generally stressed the organisational aspects, such as the diversity and expertise of the lecturers, the hosting of their Austrian comrades...
+And the knowledge they acquired on the CSDP.
+However, meeting and networking with cadets from many different Member States and the United States, communicating in English, cooperating for common tasks within the small syndicate groups and more simply "living together" were reflected in most of these comments.
+Some also emphasised the better view they got on the potential and possibilities of the students' mobility.